 Valid, unexpired proof of permanent resident status is required to re-enter the United States after traveling abroad.
 An expired green card is no longer valid for re-entry.
 Ultimately, it’s the Customs and Border Protection (CBP) officer’s decision to let you enter the U.S. If the CBP officer is not satisfied for any reason that you are a permanent resident who has met the applicable obligations, he/she may deny entry at his/her discretion.
 In the best cases, you will be subject to a major delay and possible re-entry fee.

-Guidelines will vary by lender, but most mortgage lenders require a current green card that has not expired before they will let you borrow money for a home.
-Since it can take 3-5 months to renew an expired green card, the delay typically ruins your chance at purchasing the desired property.
+Guidelines will vary by lender, but most mortgage lenders require a current, unexpired green card before they will let you borrow money for a home.
+Since it can take 5-6 months to renew an expired green card, the delay typically ruins your chance at purchasing the desired property (or re-financing).

 Employers are required to obtain proof from employees that they have the right to work in the United States.
 As a permanent resident your proof is the green card.
 A permanent resident can generally work anywhere.
 But without a valid, unexpired green card, it is difficult to prove your right to work.
-Employers generally will not wait for you while you renew your green card.
+Most employers will not wait for you while you renew your green card.

-Avoid Applying for Citizenship with an Expired Green Card
+Avoid Applying for U.S. Citizenship with an Expired Green Card

 The best way to avoid the issue to is to apply for citizenship now.
 Green card renewal fees continue to rise.
 And the cost to maintain your green card over a lifetime can easily reach thousands of dollars.
 Try this citizenship cost calculator to see how much you’ll pay over a lifetime.